 I call this The Bump Up Technique.

-Because you’re taking topics your rank on the second page of Google for, and giving them a bump up to the first page.
+Because you’re taking topics you rank on the second page of Google for (but haven’t written about yet), and giving them a bump up to the first page.

 10. The Content Revival Technique